 PTA 105 Functional Anatomy I (3) Application of principles of anatomy in the study of human motion.
-Emphasizes the positioning and procedures for muscle testing and goniometry of the lower extremities, and describes the physiology of muscle contraction.
+Emphasizes the positioning and procedures for muscle testing, and goniometry of the lower extremities and the physiology of muscle contraction.
 The origins, insertions, actions, innervation and palpations of various muscles of the lower extremities will be learned, in addition to landmarks of the skeletal system.
 Normal and abnormal posture and gait are studied.
 A laboratory component is required.
-2 classroom hours and 2 laboratory hours per week.
-Prerequisites: PTA 101, 102, 102L, 103 and 107 or Permission of Instructor.
-Co-requisites: PTA 104, 104L and 106 or Permission of Instructor.
+Prerequisites: PTA 101, 102, 102L, and 103, or Permission of Instructor; co-requisites: PTA 104, 104L, and 106, or Permission of Instructor.
 Spring semesters only.

-PTA 106 Clinical Training II (2) In the clinical setting, the student applies newly acquired concepts and skills from PTA 104 and 105 and refines skills learned in PTA 102 and PTA 102L.
-Prerequisites: PTA 101, 102, 102L, and 103 or Permission of Instructor; co-requisites:

-PTA 104, 104L, and 105 or Permission of Instructor.
+PTA 106 Clinical Training II (3) In the clinical setting, the student applies newly acquired concepts and skills from PTA 104 and 105 and refines skills learned in PTA 102 and 102L.
+Prerequisites: PTA 101, 102, 102L, and 103, or Permission of Instructor; co-requisites: PTA 104, 104L, and 105, or Permission of Instructor.
 Spring semesters only.

-PTA 107 Physics for the Physical Therapist Assistant (2) An introductory course to cover topics in physics specifically related to the physical therapist assistant curriculum concepts.
-Topics that are covered include energy, mechanics, forces, simple machines, conservation laws, properties of liquids, temperature & heat and electromagnetic principles.
+PTA 107 Physics for the Physical Therapist Assistant (2) An introductory course to cover topics in physics specifically related to PTA curriculum concepts.
+Topics that are covered include energy, mechanics, and properties of liquids.
+Lectures and assignments are designed to allow students to understand the rationale behind physical therapy interventions such as exercise, gait, and modalities such as traction, ultrasound, electrical stimulation and whirlpool.
+Prerequisite: Acceptance into the PTA program or Permission of Instructor; co-requisites: PTA 101, 102, 102L, and 103, or Permission of Instructor.
 Fall semesters only.
-Prerequisites: Acceptance into the PTA program or Permission of Instructor.
-Corequisites: PTA 101, 102, 102L, and 103.

-PTA 201 Physical Therapy Procedures III (4) This course applies interventions used in PTA 102 and PTA 104, and applies them to specific age groups and pathologies.
-It studies the pathology, signs, symptoms, psycho-social factors and P.T. management of disabilities related to pediatric and developmental disabilities, strokes, spinal cord injury, fractures, osteoporosis and amputation.
-It teaches the PTA student how to train patients in the use of an orthosis or prosthesis.
+PTA 201 Physical Therapy Procedures III (4) Studies the pathology, signs, symptoms, psycho-social factors and PT management of disabilities related to strokes, spinal cord injuries, amputations, pediatric and developmental disabilities, fractures, collagen diseases, orthopedic procedures, orthotics and prosthetics.
+A laboratory component is required.
+Prerequisites: PTA 104, 104L, 105, and 106, or Permission of Instructor; co-requisite: PTA 207 or Permission of Instructor.
 Fall semesters only.
-A laboratory component is required.
-3 classroom hours and 2 laboratory hours per week.
-Prerequisites: PTA 104, 104L, 105, 106 and 107, or Permission of Instructor.
-Co-requisites: PTA 207 or Permission of Instructor.

 PTA 203 Physical Therapy Procedures IV (3) Study of additional disabilities that may require PT interventions as in PTA 201.
-These include the pathology, signs, symptoms, psychosocial factors and physical therapy management of burns, neuromuscular diseases, traumatic head injuries, diabetes, cancer, cardiopulmonary disease, visual and auditory impairments, and obstetrics.
-Prerequisites: PTA 201 and 207, or Permission of Instructor.
-Co-requisites: PTA 204 and PTA 208, or Permission of Instructor.
+These include the pathology, signs, symptoms, psychosocial factors and P.T. management of burns, neuromuscular diseases, traumatic head injuries, diabetes, cancer, cardiopulmonary disease, visual and auditory impairments, and obstetrics.
+Prerequisites: PTA 201 and 207, or Permission of Instructor; co-requisite: PTA 204 or Permission of Instructor.
 Spring semesters only.